pyne/pyne/docs/cppapi/index.rst

 In the top level pyne source code directory, there is an ``amalgamate.py`` script.
 Simply run this script to combine all C++ source information into ``pyne.cpp`` and ``pyne.h`` files.
 Run with no options to combine all commonly used C++ files.
-Add options to modify the behaviour.
+Add options to modify the behavior.
 Current options are:

 .. code-block:: bash